Aryan-bhagat-01/Study-Sync/README.md

 "/overdue" - Show overdue assignments.

-"/complete <number>" - Mark an assignment as complete by what number that assignment is in the list.
+"/complete <number>" - Mark an assignment as complete using its corresponding number given by the /assignments list.
 Ex: /complete <4> marks the 4th assignment on the list as complete.

 "/delete <number>" - Hide an assignment by number.
 Ex: /delete 4 deletes 4th assignment on the list